bioinformatics-ca/CAN_2021/Module2/Module2_lab_cancer.md

 ![Read information.](https://bioinformatics-ca.github.io/images/Igv_show_details_on_click.png)

-Once you select a read, a pop-up window shows quality metrics and other information about that read.
+Once you select a read, a pop-up window shows quality metrics and other information about that read (if your setting is on "click" but you don't see a popup box, they might be hiding behind the IGV window or on the other screen if you have a two-screen setup).
 We will learn more about these metrics in Module 3.

 ![Read information.](https://bioinformatics-ca.github.io/images/Igv_click_read.png)